akash-network/node/_docs/sdl.md

 ### services

-The top-level `services` entry contains a map of workloads to be ran on the Photon deployment.
+The top-level `services` entry contains a map of workloads to be ran on the Akash deployment.
 Each key is a service name; values are a map containing the following keys:

 | Name | Required | Meaning |
 | --- | --- | --- |